OCHA-DAP/hdx-python-api/documentation/main.md

 A complete example can be found here: <https://github.com/OCHA-DAP/hdx-scraper-idmc>

-In particular, take a look at the files **run.py**, **idmc.py** and the **config** folder.
-If you run it unchanged, it will overwrite the existing datasets in the IDMC organisation!
-Therefore, you should run it against a test server.
-If you use it as a basis for your code, you will need to modify the dataset **name**  in **idmc.py** and change the organisation information to your organisation.
-Also update metadata in **config/hdx_dataset_static.yaml** appropriately.

 The IDMC scraper creates a dataset per country in HDX, populating all the required metadata.
 It then creates resources with files held on the HDX filestore.

+In particular, take a look at the files **run.py**, **idmc.py** and the **config** folder.
+Do not run it unchanged as it may overwrite the existing datasets in the IDMC organisation (although it will most probably fail as you will not have permissions to modify anything in that organisation).
+You can use it as a basis for your code renaming and modifying **idmc.py** as needed and updating metadata in **config/hdx_dataset_static.yaml** appropriately.

 # Brief History